 It was my constant prayer during that season of loss.
 Now I look back over the past 5 years and I see your faithfulness.
 It’s a good place to be.

 Thank you for keeping us faithful, so we could see your faithfulness.
 It is Your doing and it is marvelous in our eyes.
 We stayed for another 5 years as God worked in and through us.
 Now we are starting another chapter of our lives.
-How grateful I am that I journaled so I can now look back and see your faithfulness – I can Remember and Celebrate.
+How grateful I am that I journaled so I can now look back and see your faithfulness – I can Remember and Celebrate your goodness.